Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 Cardano

-The Cardano course had to give way by 5.08 percent.
-The Cardano rate this morning is $ 2.43.
+The Cardano course could not hold yesterday’s level and lost 2.2 percent.
+The price is currently at $ 2.43.

 - 24h low: US dollars